nemanjakojic/microservice-architecture-demo/README.md

 # A Microservice Software Architecture Demo

 ## Summary
-* Demonstrates a design and code organization of a typical back-end microservice in a real-life cloud-native web application.
+* Demonstrates a design and code organization for the microservice architecture style.
-* This approach combines the benefits of clean abstractions as in "Clean Architecture" style with the practicality of keeping cohesive software components that tightly collaborate as proposed in "Vertical Slices" architectural style.
+* This approach combines the benefits of clean abstractions as in the "Clean Architecture" style with the practicality of keeping cohesive software components that tightly collaborate as proposed in the "Vertical Slices" architectural style.
 * It welcomes continuous architecture quality evaluation and makes the system redesign a commodity by allowing for straightforward recombination of functionalities between microservices.
 * Automated application code testing and test-driven development are at the core of the established software development process.